First, let's understand the ITAD industry…

-Data Security practices that cover all forms of media, not just hard drives and tape, CD etc. Mature embedded media practices.
+Data Security practices that cover all forms of media, not just hard drives and tape, CD, etc. Mature data at rest practices.

-Documentation that puts you, the client, in the best defensible position if there was either a data security breach or an environmental claim brought against you for improper disposal.
+Documentation would put you and the client, in the best defensible position if there were either a data security breach or an environmental claim brought against you for improper disposal.

-- Do they have a practice for all types of media included embedded media.
+- Do they have a practice for all types of media included data at rest?
 Is the process documented and how mature is it?

 - If data gets out- how does the vendor protect the client and when?